aws/aws-cdk-rfcs/text/0031-integ-testing.md

 At the end of the run, the CLI will download the detailed test results from AWS Logs to the location `contest.out/results-xxx`.

+> TBD: Lifecycle of the log group, log stream

 ### Alternatives

 Instead of adding a new CLI subcommand and updated init templates, we could look to reuse